FERI-DEM/.github/profile/README.md

 ## Branches
 Every code repositroy needs at least a `main` and `development` branch.

+The `main` branch should contain the latest, stable and production-ready version of the code.

+The `development` branch, on the other hand, is used for ongoing work on new features and bug fixes.
+It is a branch separate from the main branch and provides a space for developers to make changes, test them and merge them into the main branch when they are ready for release.

 ## Branch naming conventions
 - your_name/feat/ticket_name/branch_name
 - your_name/fix/ticket_name/branch_name